Does Inflammation Harm Your Health?

 Alzheimer’s

 Chronic brain inflammation is often seen in people with this type of dementia.
-Scientists don’t yet understand exactly how that works, but inflammation may play an active role in the disease.
+Scientists don’t yet understand exactly how that works, but inflammation can play an active role in the disease.

 Chronic inflammation is tied to ulcerative colitis and Crohn’s disease, which are types of inflammatory bowel disease.